-Of course, when you need the power to do more than basic features will allow, business email may be the answer.
-And although every email account is different, some of the types of features you can expect to find in an enterprise solution include:
+Of course, when you need the power to do more than basic features will allow, enterprise email may be the answer.
+And although every email client is different, some of the types of features you can expect to find in an enterprise solution include:

 - Shared Calendars: With shared calendars, you can see when someone (or your entire team) is available for meetings, which makes it easy to schedule them, and other group events, at times that are convenient for everyone.
 Shared calendars can also be a great way to let people know you’ll be out of the office.
 Just add a calendar item for your vacation and block the time accordingly, then everyone with access to the calendar can tell when you’ll be gone.